 Each December, the Antietam National Battlefield in Sharpsburg, Maryland, holds a Memorial Illumination in honor of the soldiers who fell during the Battle of Antietam during the Civil War.
 The annual event is presented at the beginning of the holiday season to remind visitors of the sacrifices made by members of the military and their families.

-At twilight, 23,110 luminaries are lit, one for each soldier who was killed, wounded, or went missing during the bloodiest one day battle in American history.
-The free, 5-mile driving tour offered to visitors is the largest memorial illumination in not only the United States but in all of North America as well.
+At twilight during the event, 23,000 luminaries are lit, one for each soldier who was killed, wounded, or went missing during the bloodiest one day battle in American history.
+The free, five-mile driving tour is the largest memorial illumination in not only the United States but in all of North America as well.

-Visitors to the park will find a visitor's center, a national military cemetery, a stone arch known as Burnside's Bridge, and the Pry House Field Hospital Museum, in addition to the battlefield site.
-It's a popular destination for families, not only because of the history but also for the many outdoor activities permitted such as:
+Travelers to the park will find a visitor's center, a national military cemetery, a stone arch known as Burnside's Bridge, and the Pry House Field Hospital Museum in addition to the battlefield site.
+It's a popular destination for families, not only because of the history but also for the many outdoor activities permitted:

 - Bicycling is permitted on paved park tour roads and parking lots.
 Riding is prohibited on all sidewalks, agricultural land, and the Snavely's Ford Trail.

 - Horseback riding, in groups of ten or less, is permitted on all paved roads and designated trails.
 Riding on paved foot trails, parking areas, or on agricultural lands is prohibited.

 - Fishing is allowed on the Antietam Creek with a valid Maryland Fishing License.

 - Boating or tubing on the Antietam Creek is permitted.

 - Picnicking is allowed, but not in the Antietam National Cemetery, Mumma Cemetery, inside the Dunker Church, inside the Observation Tower, on the Burnside Bridge, or any monument.